The Midwives Model of Care is based on the fact that pregnancy and birth are normal life processes.

 Can I walk and move around during labor?
 What position do you suggest for birth?

 Yes!
 You can walk and move as you choose during labor.
 You can choose the positions that are most comfortable and work best for you during labor and birth.
 We almost never encourage a mother to lay flat on her back during labor, though there may be a reason in labor to suggest a particular position.

 Will the midwife come with me if I have to be transferred to the hospital during labor?

-Yes!
-If a complication in labor necessitates moving your birth to the hospital, the midwife will come with you as a labor support person.
+Typically, yes, though this has changed in 2020 as most hospitals are only allowing one support person to accompany a laboring person.
+If a complication in labor necessitates moving your birth to the hospital, the midwife will come with you as a labor support person, if allowed by the hospital.
 She will also provide your records to the hospital staff to help smooth the transition for you.
-Your midwife can also provide you with postpartum care once you return home from the hospital.
+Your midwife can provide you with postpartum care once you return home from the hospital.
 We also work with other providers, such as lactation consultants, chiropractors, physical therapists, and massage therapists, and can provide referrals as needed throughout pregnancy and postpartum.

 What things do you normally do to a woman in labor?